x19290/mk.gmake4u/zzdemo/README.md

 ## mk4u +fix

-applies small patches to the former, add small GNUmakefiles to them.
+applies small patches to the former, adds small GNUmakefiles to them.

 ## mk4u +all